+Incoming transfer students should submit official transcripts to the Office of Admissions and Records if external transfer credit is being applied to fulfill degree requirements.
 Students may meet with a counselor and submit transcripts from other regionally accredited colleges for prerequisite verification and/or to establish reading and writing levels prior to registration.
-Incoming transfer students should submit official transcripts to the Office of Admissions and Records where applicable.
 Unofficial copies of transcripts or grade reports may be used for counseling purposes.

-Official transcripts from all colleges attended are required of students who have applied for graduation and are candidates for the A.A. or A.S. degree.
-Failure to provide the transcripts will result in degree denial.
+Official transcripts from all colleges attended are required of students who have applied for graduation and are candidates for the A.A.,A.S. degree, or ADT (if external transfer credit is being applied to fulfill degree requirements).